 The Disciplinary Committee handles breaches of applicable regulations by listed companies and trading members.

-While Spotlight is not legally required to establish a disciplinary committee, it has been done voluntarily to increase the create safety for Spotlight and its listed companies.
+While Spotlight is not legally required to establish a disciplinary committee, it has been done voluntarily to increase the safety for Spotlight and its listed companies.
 With a disciplinary committee, Spotlight’s companies and members will have their cases reviewed before any action is taken as a result of regulatory breaches.

 Anders Ackebo, previously head of Listing and Surveillance at the NASDAQ OMX stock exchanges, is Chairman of the Disciplinary Committee.
 Before that he built up and was responsible for the compliance function within the SEB Group worldwide.
 Anders Ackebo was employed at the SFSA as head of licensing and supervision of securities firms.
 He has also served as a legal expert in the Ministry of Finance with responsibility for pensions law, among other things.
 In addition to being Chairman of the Disciplinary Committee, Anders Ackebo is a member of the Swedish Securities Council and a member of the Nordic Growth Market’s disciplinary committee.